Favourite Activities and Ice-breakers for New EFL Classes and Students

 Ask the students to stand with you in a circle.
 Say the name of a country, city, river, ocean or mountain.
 The student on the left or right must then say another example that begins with the last letter of the word given.
 Put a time limit of three or five seconds per answer.
 Students who cannot think of an answer in the time, are eliminated.
 The game continues until there is a winner.
 Repeat with another topic or vocabulary group.

 (1) London, (2) Niagara Falls, (3) Switzerland, (4) the Danube

-Collect a number of objects and place them in a bag, hat or box or pick out some cards from our Object Lesson Card Pack.
+Collect a number of objects and place them in a bag, hat or box.
 The objects can include everyday items such as a pencil, keyring or book - or some more unusual ones like a wig, torch or sandwich.
 Pass the bag around and get each student to take out one of the objects without looking.
 Draw out an object yourself and begin a story that includes the object.